Region

 Efficiency First in South Carolina

 Energy efficiency is less expensive, yields larger economic returns, results in greater social benefits, and promises superior environmental performance to all other available energy resources.
-Because energy efficiency can also meet a large portion of South Carolina’s foreseeable energy needs, it should be the core of state energy policy.
+It also presents a unique opportunity to alleviate inequitable home energy cost burdens that disproportionately impact low-income and Black communities.
+Because energy efficiency can meet a large portion of South Carolina’s foreseeable energy needs, it should be treated as the resource of first resort.
+Unfortunately, this cleanest, lowest-cost resource is woefully underutilized in our state.

-Although South Carolina currently ranks 41st nationally in energy efficiency, recent studies from the American Council for an Energy Efficient Economy project upwards of 20,000 local jobs and billions of dollars in both ratepayer savings and increased gross state product would accrue from more aggressive energy efficiency policies.
+South Carolina currently ranks 49th nationally in energy efficiency, according to the American Council for an Energy-Efficient Economy.
+However, recent research by the nonpartisan group E2 found that there were already nearly 30,000 energy efficiency jobs statewide.
+More aggressive energy efficiency policies could support tens of thousands of additional jobs and billions of dollars in both utility bill savings and economic growth in South Carolina.
 These policies include updated building codes and appliance standards, financing mechanisms and improved incentives for building retrofits, workforce development initiatives, and mandatory efficiency targets for electric utilities.

-South Carolina’s electricity providers have launched energy efficiency programs that have begun to achieve substantial energy savings throughout our state.
+South Carolina’s electricity providers have launched energy efficiency programs that have begun to achieve substantial energy savings throughout our state, but they are lagging far behind the nation’s leading utilities.
 The Conservation League will continue to monitor the utilities’ implementation of efficiency programs with an eye towards maximizing savings achievements, cost-effectiveness, and transparency.
-We will also continue to support adoption of policies aimed at helping more families and businesses save money on rising energy bills, while simultaneously creating local jobs and reducing the environmental impacts of energy use in South Carolina.
+We will also continue to support the adoption of policies aimed at helping more families and businesses cut their energy costs, while simultaneously creating local jobs and mitigating environmental impacts.

 Staff Contact